 I lightened up this Buffalo Chicken Dip by using calorie-wise dressing, and light cream cheese.
 The hot sauce, and the mozzarella cheese are still a huge part of this, and although the dip is lighter, the flavours definitely aren’t!

 Quick tip: Pre-cook 3-4 chicken breasts in your slow cooker at the beginning of the week with just a little salt and pepper.
 Cook on low 4-6 hours.
 When they’re done, shred with two forks, let cool and throw into a zip bag in your fridge.
 That way you have delicious lean chicken ready for salads, throw in casseroles or to add to this delicious dip!

-Also, to help stay on track, I serve this with a mixture of both whole wheat crackers and cut up carrot & celery sticks (enjoy with vegetables for zero smart points).
+Also, to help stay on track, I serve this with a mixture of both whole wheat crackers and cut up carrot & celery sticks.
 If you do decide to cut up vegetables for this, I suggest you use something that’s sturdy and can scoop dip.

 What is your favourite potluck dish to bring?
 How about a go to snack?
 Make this once, and I promise you will have guests knocking at your door or inviting you to the next BBQ because of this dip.

 Buffalo chicken dip is always a staple at the parties I go to because it is everyone’s favorite!!!
 Of course, I always eat too much of it and it doesn’t help my waistline:( So thank you for a great recipe that will allow me to eat more and not feel guilty about it!!

 I love this lightened up version!
 Looks delicious! xo, Catherine

 This looks so flavourful and I bet it would be a hit.
 Bonus that it is a lighter version, too!

 I love buffalo chicken flavors, and this dip looks so delicious – love that’s it lightened up a bit too!

 What a great looking and sounding dip.
 This would not last at my house.
 Yum!